hypervel/hypervel.org/docs/docs/mocking.md

 }));
 ```

-In order to make this more convenient, you may use the `mock` method, which is provided by Laravel Hyperf's base test case class:
+In order to make this more convenient, you may use the `mock` method, which is provided by Hypervel's base test case class:

 ```php
 use App\Service;